We may earn affiliate commissions for the recommended products. Learn more.

 Malwarebytes’ desktop app puts simplicity above all else.
 The interface’s streamlined layout presents three plain white blocks and, within them, only the most important items: detection history, scanner, and real-time protection.

-Malwarebytes Windows interface-1
+Malwarebytes Windows interface-2

 On the other side of the match, Microsoft Defender’s Windows-only interface is just as uncomplicated and easy to use.
 Against a plain white background, the desktop app puts 8 different items in the spotlight.
-All the tools and features that you get from Microsoft Defender could be found in one of the 8 items.
+All the tools and features that you get from Microsoft Defender can be found in one of the 8 items.

 Microsoft Defender security check